 The ability to gain weight steadily will be necessary before your baby can go home.
 Often, though not always, babies are kept in the NICU until they weigh at or near 5 pounds.

-Just like all babies, preemies lose some weight at birth and then begin to gain the weight back.
-While your baby is in the NICU, you’ll be able to supply them with pumped breast milk.
+Just like all babies, preemies lose some weight after birth and then begin to gain the weight back.
+While your baby is in the NICU, you’ll likely be able to supply them with pumped breast milk.

-Babies don’t develop the sucking reflex until 32 weeks old, so very early babies are given milk through a tube into their stomach at first.
+Babies don’t develop the sucking reflex until 32 weeks old, so babies born very early are given milk through a tube into their stomach at first.
 Your baby can also drink formula this way.

 Your newborn’s weight is determined by many factors.
 These include: